LSU-UE5/UE5-Animation-Starter/README.md

-# UE4 Blank Project for Aimation
+# UE4 Blank Project for Animation

 * Remember to replace this message with a detailed description of the work you completed